 Foreign currency transaction gains and losses are recorded in "General and administrative expenses" in the Consolidated Statements of Income.
-The Company recognized net foreign currency transaction gains of \$324 and net foreign currency transaction losses of \$275 and \$232 in the years ended March 31, 2014, March 31, 2013 and March 31, 2012, respectively.
+The Company recognized net foreign currency transaction gains of \$127 and \$324 and net foreign currency transaction losses \$275 in the years ended March 31, 2015, March 31, 2014 and March 31, 2013, respectively.
 The net foreign currency transaction gains and losses recorded in "General and administrative expenses" include settlement gains and losses on forward contracts disclosed below.

 To date, the Company has selectively hedged its exposure to foreign currency transaction gains and losses on the balance sheet through the use of forward contracts, which were not designated as hedging instruments.
 The duration of forward contracts utilized for hedging the Company's balance sheet exposure is generally one month to three months.
-As of March 31, 2014 and March 31, 2013, the Company did not have any forward contracts outstanding.
-The Company recorded net realized losses of \$82 and \$152 in general and administrative expenses related to the settlement of a forward exchange contracts in the years ended March 31, 2014 and 2013, respectively.
+As of March 31, 2015 and March 31, 2014, the Company did not have any forward contracts outstanding.
+The Company recorded net realized gains in general and administrative expenses of \$33 in fiscal 2015 and net realized losses of \$82 in fiscal 2014 and \$152 in fiscal 2013 related to the settlement of a forward exchange contracts.
 In the future, the Company may enter into additional foreign currency-based hedging contracts to reduce its exposure to significant fluctuations in currency exchange rates on the balance sheet.